VirtoCommerce/vc-platform/docs/Migrate-module-from-the-Platform-2.0-to-3.0-version.md

         ```

         3. Open **_20000000000000_UpdateCustomerReviewsV2.Designer_** and change **_Migration_** attribute parameter value to the current migration ID ("20000000000000_UpdateCustomerReviewsV2" in this case).
 Check [20000000000000_UpdateCoreV2.Designer.cs](https://github.com/VirtoCommerce/vc-module-core/tree/release/3.0.0/src/VirtoCommerce.CoreModule.Data/Migrations/20000000000000_UpdateCoreV2.Designer.cs#L12) as another example.

+5. If Dynamic Properties are used in the module, follow the steps in [Dynamic Property guide](Dynamic-Property.md).

 ## 5. Make changes in CustomerReviews&#46;Web project